plotly/plotly.py/doc/python/static-image-export.md

 $ conda install -c conda-forge python-kaleido
 ```

-It's also possible to generate static images using [orca](https://github.com/plotly/orca), though support for orca will be removed after September 2025.
+It's also possible to generate static images using [Orca](https://github.com/plotly/orca), though support for Orca will be removed after September 2025.
 See the [Orca Management](/python/orca-management/) page for more details.

 ### Chrome